-Computer science graduate students may apply to participate in the Interdisciplinary Graduate Track in Structural and Computational Biophysics.
+Students in the program may apply to participate in the Interdisciplinary Graduate Track in Structural and Computational Biophysics.
 The specific requirements are found in this bulletin under the courses of instruction.
 On successful completion of this track, a student will earn an MS degree in computer science (thesis option) with a Certificate in Structural and Computational Biophysics.

-Current information on the program and links to faculty interests can be accessed on the Web at www.cs.wfu.edu.
+Current information on the program and links to faculty interests can be accessed on the Web at http://college.wfu.edu/cs/.